TelecomParistoc/libmotors/JSbinding/README.md

 Set the distance between the coding wheels in mm.

 #### motors.ticksPerMeter() ####
-Get the programmed number of coding wheel ticks when robot 1 meter in a straight line.
+Get the programmed number of coding wheel ticks when the robot moves forward of 1 meter in a straight line.

 #### motors.ticksPerMeter(ticks) ####
-Set the number of coding wheel ticks when robot 1 meter in a straight line.
+Set the number of coding wheel ticks when the robot moves forward of 1 meter in a straight line.

 ### motors.angular ###